uqbar-dao/dev-suite/readme.md

 ## Joining an Existing Testnet

+To add a new ship to a fakeship testnet or to a live testnet, follow these instructions.
 First make sure you're on the [whitelist](https://github.com/uqbar-dao/ziggurat/blob/master/lib/rollup.hoon) for the ship hosting the rollup simulator.
 The following two examples assume `~zod` is the host: